Columbus School of Law: Campus

 The Columbus School of Law is located on the campus of the Catholic University of America, and law students have access to many of the same services and facilities as undergraduate students.
-Completed in 1994, the law school building contains the Kathryn J. DuFour Law Library, the Walter A. Slowinski and Haislip and Yewell Courtrooms, and the three-story Keelty Atrium.
-The building is located in the Brookland neighborhood of Washington, D.C. and is a five-minute walk from the Brookland-CUA metro station.
+Completed in 1994, the law school building contains the classrooms, offices, law library, and courtrooms.
+The building is located in the Brookland neighborhood of Washington, D.C., and is a five-minute walk from the Brookland-CUA metro station.